The .Rprofile

 - Replace the default standard R prompt

 - Update (reduce) the number of digits from 7 to 4.
-Note: it does not reduce the precision with which these numbers are internally processed and stored.
+Note: It does not reduce the precision with which these numbers are internally processed and stored.

 - The